Best Pizza Peels

 2. Handle Length

-3. Surface: Solid, holes, slits, channels, thin, thick, beveled, not beveled
+3. Surface: Solid, holes, slits, channels, thin or thick, and beveled or not beveled

 If you want to see some visual ideas of making pizzas using different types of pizza peels, here’s a good article.
 Here’s a complete list of pizza recipes and steps of how to make homemade pizzas in the “Homemade Pizzas in the Oven” Guide.

-Keep reading to learn of all those aspects on what you might want.
+Keep reading to learn of all those aspects of what you might want.
 They all depend on how you make your pizzas, your kitchen environment, and what you’re using to cook on.

 1. Wooden Pizza Peel vs Metal

-A pizza peel is usually made of wood or metal, and has a long, flat surface (paddle) that can be dusted with flour or cornmeal to prevent the pizza from sticking.
-Composites are appearing as they’re easier to clean and often quite durable.
+A pizza peel material is usually wood or metal.
+There are recent additions of composite materials too.
+It has a long, flat surface (paddle).
+You can dust the surface with flour or cornmeal to prevent the pizza from sticking.
+Composites are easier to clean and often quite durable.

 There are some that I have seen reviewers comment about “chunks” or “chips” that have broken off after some extensive usage so, the jury’s still out on this material.
 However, if I was going to ever consider one, with what I have seen from many reviewers, I would choose the Epicurean Pizza Peel that is a composite.
 It seems to be a very good one to look into.

-Metal peels can be more durable and less likely to stick, but wooden peels can be used for cutting or serving the pizza slices on directly.
+Metal peels can be more durable and less likely to stick, but you can use wooden peels for cutting or serving the pizza slices on directly.
 Read further to really get into the pros and cons between the wood and metal pizza peels.
-It will help you decide better.
+It will help you decide.

 What’s the Difference Between Wood and Metal Pizza Peels?

-Wood and metal pizza peels are both tools that are used to place a pizza in the oven.
-A metal peel is a thin, flat piece of metal with a handle that is used to slide the pizza into the oven.
-A wood peel is a thicker, more sturdy piece of wood with a handle that is also used to slide the pizza into the oven.
+Wood and metal pizza peels are both tools used to place a pizza in the oven.
+A metal peel is a thin, flat piece of metal with a handle used to slide the pizza into the oven.
+A wooden peel is a thicker, more sturdy piece of wood with a handle that is also used to slide the pizza into the oven.
 Both peels have their own benefits and drawbacks.

-However, if you take too long in topping the pizza, moisture tends to creep into the wooden paddle and then starts to stick.
+However, if you take too long to top the pizza, moisture tends to creep into the wooden paddle and then starts to stick.
 So, the workaround for that is to “shake” the pizza dough during the topping process once a minute to ensure it’s not sticking.

 Metal peels will be great for keeping an uncooked pizza from sticking to the work surface.
 And, the concept of being metal itself will avoid the absorption of moisture, which is a key issue of wooden peels for sticking.
 The metal peels will have a very thin edge and the better ones will also have a slightly beveled edge as well.

 Finally, think about how often you’ll be making pizzas, calzones, and other related bakery products.
 If you’re making pizza occasionally, either a metal or wooden peel should suffice.
-But, whether you’re making pizzas in your everyday oven or using a pizza oven regularly, you may want to invest in a good metal lightweight peel that works specifically designed for that purpose.
+But, whether you’re making pizzas in your everyday oven or using a pizza oven regularly, invest in a good metal lightweight peel that works specifically designed for that purpose.

 Ultimately, it is up to the individual cook to decide which type of peel they prefer to use.
 And, if you’re wanting to truly improve your experiences overall, you’ll actually want to have two peels, one metal and one wooden.
-Don’t forget, you can cut or serve the slices of a pizza on the wooden peel and the metal one is better for transferring.
+Don’t forget, you can cut or serve the slices of a pizza on some wooden peels, but the metal peel is better for transferring.

 Best Metal for Pizza Peel

 Regarding the best metal for a pizza peel, the preferred is aluminum, as it’s lighter.
-You’ll appreciate the lighter peel made of aluminum when transferring a fully topped large pizza that can be quite heavy by itself.
-Some are still avoiding the composite peels for home but it will be looked at in the future as they improve in durability and longer life.
+You’ll appreciate the lighter aluminum peel when you transfer a fully topped large, heavy pizza.
+Some are still avoiding the composite peels for home but I will look at in the future as they improve in durability and longer life.

 There are definite uses for both wooden and metal peels.
 You might want to consider a metal peel but also have a wooden one.